 Teaching Square members commit to three activities:

-i) attending an initial organizational meeting to meet their group members and discuss logistics (approx. 1 hr),
+- Attending an initial organizational meeting to meet their group members and discuss logistics (approximately 1 hour),

-ii) visiting each of the other square members' classes at least once in the months of February or March (3 x 1 hr visits),
+- Visiting each of the other square members' classes at least once (3 x 1 hour visits),

-iii) meeting again, this time over lunch at Michael's, in March or April for a follow-up reflection (1 hr).
+- Meeting again, this time over lunch at The Green Leaf Cafe for a follow-up reflection (1 hour).

-The Winter 2013 organizational meeting will take place on Wednesday, February 6th from 11:30 a.m. - 12:30 p.m. in the Teaching Support Centre.
+The Winter 2016 organizational meeting will take place on Tuesday, February 2nd from 1:30 pm to 2:30 pm in the Teaching Support Centre.
 This is a mandatory meeting for all participants.
 If you have a teaching conflict that makes it impossible for you to attend the organizational meeting, please send us an e-mail at your earliest convenience and we will arrange some alternative.

 Registration is limited to 24 participants.
 Since this program requires a certain amount of coordination and planning among group members, the Squares are fixed prior to the organizational meeting and additional participants cannot be added beyond this point.
 Thus, early registration is imperative.